André Chapelon: Chapelon's legacy

 Chapelon's work lived on in the work of his friend and protégé Livio Dante Porta of Argentina, and others, and he was accorded the rare honour for a foreign railwayman of having a British Rail Class 86 electric locomotive named for him.

-Although many of Chapelon's contemporaries did not adopt his methods, a few did.
-One notable such designer was Nigel Gresley of the British London and North Eastern Railway, who experimentally used Chapelon's Kylchap exhaust system on a small number of LNER Class A4 locomotives, including the LNER Class A4 4468 Mallard, which set what most historians accept as the world record for speed for steam locomotives in 1938.
+Although many of Chapelon's contemporaries did not adopt his methods, one of the few notable designers that did was Sir Nigel Gresley of the British London and North Eastern Railway, who experimentally used Chapelon's Kylchap exhaust system on a small number of LNER Class A4 locomotives, including the LNER Class A4 4468 Mallard, which set what most historians accept as the world record for speed for steam locomotives in 1938.

-Czech locomotive designers at the Škoda Works watched Chapelon's work, especially when construction commenced on ČSD class 476.0 locomotive, the last compound locomotive of Czech origin.
-They consulted Chapelon during construction, and he visited Czechoslovakia.
+Czech locomotive designers at the Škoda Works watched Chapelon's work, consulting him during the construction of the ČSD class 476.0 locomotive, the last compound locomotive of Czech origin.

 Chapelon published numerous works on steam locomotive design, although only his most famous work (La locomotive a vapeur, described above) has been translated into English.